Danny Weinkauf: Education and first band

-In April 2014, Weinkauf signed with Idlewild records as a solo children's music artist and released No School Today.
-No School Today featured 16 tunes penned by Weinkauf with lyrics co-written by others on 3 songs.
+In April 2014, Weinkauf signed with Idlewild Records as a solo children's music artist and released No School Today.
+No School Today featured 16 songs penned by Weinkauf with lyrics co-written by others on 3 songs.
 Weinkauf produced and played all the instruments on the album and featured his wife and two children.
 Children's musician Laurie Berkner appears as a guest vocalist on "Our Love Fits."
 Hank Green appears on "The Kidney That Lived in Four People" which he also co-wrote.

 In 2014, Weinkauf began releasing albums for children and families including, "No School Today" (2014), "Red Pants Band" (2016), "Totally Osome!"
 (2017), "Inside I Shine" (2018), "Dinosaurs and Metaphors" (2020), "Words" (2021), "lullabies" (2022) and "Light Up Your Love" (2023).
 The later 7 albums were all released on his own label Red Pants Music except "Words" (8 Pound Gorilla Records).

 Weinkauf released videos for several of the album's songs.
 The album's first single, "Champion of the Spelling Bee", went to #1 on Sirius XM Kids Place Live and featured Weinkauf's 12-year-old son Kai on lead vocals.

 In October 2014, Weinkauf released his first holiday single called "Wonderful Christmas Day" as a digital release on Idlewild records.
 In 2015, Weinkauf released 4 singles including "It's your Birthday", "My Mom", "Only One You", and "Super Powered Mindy" which have all been featured on Kids Place Live.
 In 2015, Weinkauf also wrote and produced the song and video "B is for Build" for Sesame Street as part of their 47th season.

+Since 1998: They Might Be Giants

+Weinkauf wrote and sang "Where Do They Make Balloons?" on the They Might Be Giants children's album No!, "Number Two" from Here Come The 123s, "I Am a Paleontologist" from Here Comes Science, and "Elephants" from Why?.
+He joined the band in 1998 and has been playing bass for the band since 1999.

 Personal life

-Weinkauf is married to Michelle Weinkauf, née Gotthardt.
+Weinkauf is married to Michelle Weinkauf (née Gotthardt).
 He has two children, Lena and Kai Weinkauf, who perform spoken word parts on the song "I Am a Paleontologist".
 Kai sings lead vocals for "Champion of the Spelling Bee", "Together we can Fly", "Ambivalent", "Picky Eaters", "Antithesis", and "A song about Anything".
 Weinkauf's wife and two children perform several vocal and spoken parts on his solo albums.
+Weinkauf's son Kai has launched his own career as an indie recording artist and releases music under his own name.